dcruceanu/symfony-trainer-certification/README.md

-symfony-trainer-certification
+The bundles
 =============================

-A Symfony project that should help all the people who wants to take the exam of Symfony 3 certification.
+A Symfony project with exercises that should help all the people who wants to take the exam of Symfony 3 certification.

-Exercises

-I. The bundles

 Code organization, Naming conventions (Best practices)
 =====================================================